bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 the paper.
 In particular, when training with labelled data, you want to make sure you train both the :math:`y` *and* the :math:`{\bf z}` networks at the same time.
-It's actually easy to leave out the :math:`y` network since you the observations for :math:`y` are not needed to generate :math:`{\bf x}` on the output, essentially you can just use :math:`\mathcal{L}(x,y)` as your loss function (it's very similar to a vanilla VAE except with extra input variables defined by :math:`y`).
+It's actually easy to leave out the :math:`y` network since you have the observations for :math:`y`, allowing you to ignore the classifier network.

-Now of course the *whole* point of semi-supervised learning is to learn a mapping using labelled data from :math:`{\bf x}` to :math:`y` so it's pretty silly not to train that part of your VAE (i.e. the classifier part).
+Now of course the *whole* point of semi-supervised learning is to learn a mapping using labelled data from :math:`{\bf x}` to :math:`y` so it's pretty silly not to train that part of your VAE.
 So Kingma et al. add an extra loss term initially describing it as a fix to this problem.
 Then, they add an innocent throw-away line that this actually can be derived by performing variational inference over :math:`\pi`.
 Of course, it's actually true (I think) but it's not that straightforward to derive!
 Well, I worked out the details, so here's my presentation of deriving the variational objective with labelled data.

 -----